 Pasta is one of the world’s most beloved dishes!
 What would we be without spaghetti bolognese, carbonara or pesto pasta?
 Miserable, that’s what!
 The whole world loves this Italian staple.
 So much so that 25 October has been named World Pasta Day!

 If you want a real taste of Sicily, pasta alla Norma is where it’s at!
 The most important ingredient in a Norma is eggplant (melanzane in Italian).
 So why the name Norma?
 The story goes that Vincenzo Bellini, a 19th century opera composer, lived in the Sicilian town of Catania, where pasta alla Norma originated.
 Named after its main character, Norma was the name of one of Bellini’s most famous operas.
-Apparently, after Bellini took his first bite out of this pasta dish he exclaimed “Chista è ‘na vera Norma!” meaning; this is a true Norma!
-That’s why Norma is capitalized, she is a lady after all!
+Apparently, after Bellini took his first bite out of this pasta dish he exclaimed “Chista è ‘na vera Norma!” meaning; “this is a true Norma!”
+That’s why Norma is capitalised, she is a lady after all!
 Pasta alla Norma combines delightfully fresh ingredients of fried eggplant, tomato sauce and ricotta salata cheese.
-Rigatoni or ziti, thick tubular pasta, goes best with Norma as they soak up plenty of sauce!
+Rigatoni or ziti (thick, tubular pasta) goes best with Norma as they soak up plenty of sauce!

 Related: Experience the incredible tastes and sights of Sicily on the Highlights of Southern Italy & Sicily tour!

 You’ve almost certainly seen tortellini before – small, ravioli-like parcels containing a variety of fillings.
 The origin of tortellini has been much debated.
 However, it seems to have been invented somewhere in the Emilia Romagna region (north of Florence).
 Now, it is available pretty much anywhere that has an Italian influence.
-A traditional and extremely comforting way to eat tortellini is in “brodo” or chicken broth and stuffed with meat (usually pork loin or prosciutto), Parmigiano Reggiano cheese, egg and nutmeg.
+A traditional and extremely comforting way to eat tortellini is in brodo (chicken broth) and stuffed with meat (usually pork loin or prosciutto), Parmigiano Reggiano cheese, egg and nutmeg.
 Most Italians will tell you that this dish reminds them of Christmas when the whole family will pitch in to make a batch of tortellini.

 The lovely, seaside village of Nerano is located along the Sorrento peninsula.
 Spaghetti alla Nerano is believed to have originated in the 1950s, at the beachside restaurant Da Mariagrazia, which still stands today.
 Restaurateur Maria Grazia invented the recipe, just for fun, and her exact recipe is still a well-kept secret.
 However, you’ll now find versions of spaghetti alla Nerano all around the Sorrento region.
 Its core ingredients are crispy, fried zucchinis, provolone cheese and pasta, of course!
 This pasta is a marriage of fresh, simple ingredients and a rich, slightly sharp cheese which results in a beautiful balance of flavours.